-- 7.69 Note that the indicators above are better monitored through permissions data rather than completions to provide an accurate overview, especially where larger phased sites provide completions over more than one monitoring year. - 7.70 A summary of the targets that these policies strive to achieve is detailed below in Table 28.
+- 7.69 Note that the indicators above are better monitored through permissions data rather than completions to provide an accurate overview, especially where larger phased sites provide completions over more than one monitoring year. - 7.70 A summary of the targets that these policies strive to achieve is detailed below in Table 26.

-Table 28 - Policy Targets for Making Places
+Table 26 - Policy Targets for Making Places

-Target Output Target Progress Trigger for Action (Y/N) All new non-residential buildings with a floor area in excess of 500sqm achieve a minimum BREEAM rating of 'Very Good' Achieved in year 2022/23 On track No All new dwellings should meet the Building Regulations optional requirement for water efficiency of 110 litres/person/day 233 applicable dwellings, 8 did not have condition applied.
-8/233 = 3.43% The 8 non-compliant dwellings were approved without the condition in error.
-No
+Target Output Target Progress Trigger for Action (Y/N) All new non-residential buildings with a floor area in excess of 500sqm achieve a minimum BREEAM rating of 'Very Good' Achieved in year 2023/24 On track No All new dwellings should meet the Building Regulations optional requirement for water efficiency of 110 litres/person/day 217 applicable applications On track No

-Target Output Target Progress Trigger for Action (Y/N) Residential development should provide EV charging point infrastructure at the rate of 1 charging point per unit (for a dwelling with dedicated off-road parking) and/or 1 charging point per 10 spaces (where off-road parking is unallocated) applicable dwellings, 1 did not have condition applied One application for a replacement dwelling did not apply the condition in error No Non-residential development should provide charging points equivalent to 10% of the total parking provision Achieved in year 2022/23 On track No All new dwellings achieve the Nationally Described Space Standards Achieved in year 2022/23 On track No All permissions granted for new development are in accordance with the policy (in relation to Policies DM23, DM24, DM26, DM27 and DM28) Combined total of 17 appeals Refer to Section 8 - Appeal Decisions No
+Target Output Target Progress Trigger for Action (Y/N) Residential development should provide EV charging point infrastructure at the rate of 1 charging point per unit (for a dwelling with dedicated off-road parking) and/or 1 charging point per 10 spaces (where off-road parking is unallocated) 197 applicable dwellings, condition applied to all On track No Non-residential development should provide charging points equivalent to 10% of the total parking provision Achieved in year 2023/24 On track No All new dwellings achieve the Nationally Described Space Standards Achieved in year 2023/24 On track No All permissions granted for new development are in accordance with the policy (in relation to Policies DM23, DM24, DM26, DM27 and DM28) Combined total of 4 appeals Refer to Section 8 - Appeal Decisions No

-7.71 Whilst there is no direct contingency / action required at this stage against any of the specific policies relating to Making Places, a need for further Officer training has been identified.
-Following the approval of 8 dwellings without the water efficiency condition, and 1 replacement dwelling without the EV charging point condition, training has been undertaken to ensure all relevant conditions are applied.
+7.71 There is no direct contingency / action required at this stage against any of the specific policies relating to Making Places.